AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 ## Overview

-This tutorial describes a solution that detects personal protective equipment (PPE), such as a helmet, in an image sent from an Axis camera to [Amazon Web Services (AWS)](https://aws.amazon.com/) cloud services.
-[AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics) running on the camera triggers the image upload to AWS.
+Hybrid machine learning refers to the use of edge computing (on-premise) for initial data processing, and then sending the more compute-intensive tasks to the cloud for deeper analysis.
+This approach is commonly used in scenarios where you might want to reduce the amount of data sent to the cloud, manage latency, or address privacy and security concerns.

-Amazon Rekognition transfers the result to [AXIS D4100-E Network Strobe Siren](https://www.axis.com/products/axis-d4100-e-network-strobe-siren) via MQTT after it makes the PPE detection.
-The network strobe siren signals green to indicate that the helmet is on and red if the helmet is off.
+This tutorial describes a solution that uses [AXIS Object Analytics](https://www.axis.com/products/axis-object-analytics) on the Axis camera to do the initial data processing, only sending images to [Amazon Web Services (AWS)](https://aws.amazon.com/) when people enters the scene.
+Pre-trained models in [Amazon Rekognition](https://aws.amazon.com/rekognition/) assesses that the people are using personal protective equipment (PPE), such as a helmet.
+The inference result is sent to [AXIS D4100-E Network Strobe Siren](https://www.axis.com/products/axis-d4100-e-network-strobe-siren) via MQTT, that either signals green to indicate that the helmet is on and red to indicate that the helmet is off.

 ![PPE detection video](assets/ppe_video.gif)